-Social Media vs Electronic Based Government System (SPBE).
-The Government has long implemented the SPBE utilization policy.
+Media Sosial vs Sistem Pemerintahan Berbasis Elektronik (SPBE).
+The government has long implemented the SPBE utilization policy.
 By definition, SPBE can be interpreted as a term used to describe the use of information and communication technology to improve the efficiency and effectiveness of government services.
-Another definition of SPBE is a form of commitment from the Government to strengthen partnerships between citizens and the public sector (Arief & Abbas, 2021).
+Another definition of SPBE is a form of commitment from the government to strengthen partnerships between citizens and the public sector (Arief & Abbas, 2021).

 Government agencies have begun to use information technology to improve government services to the public, enhance good relations with business and industry, and improve efficiency in government management.
-SPBE is expected to reduce corruption, increase transparency, provide greater convenience, increase government revenue, and reduce costs (Arief & Abbas, 2021).
+SPBE is expected to reduce corruption, increase transparency, provide greater comfort, increase government revenue, and reduce costs (Arief & Abbas, 2021).